How to Grind Black Pepper: 10 Essential Tips for Maximum Flavor

 Black pepper pairs well with many other spices, including cumin, garlic, and chili.
 Experiment with combinations to find your perfect blend.
 Just remember to balance the flavors—don't overload your dish with too many spices.

-6. Use Fresh Ground Pepper for Salads
+6. Use Freshly Ground Pepper for Salads

 Salads benefit from the sharp, zesty flavor of freshly ground black pepper.
 If you're making a vinaigrette or a salad dressing, grind your pepper right before mixing it in.
 The result is a fresher, more vibrant taste.